Code-Institute-Solutions/churnometer/README.md

 	* A Correlation study can help in this investigation

-## Rationale to map the business requirements to the Data Visualizations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1:** Data Visualization and Correlation study
 	* We will inspect the data related to the customer base.
 	* We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Churn.
 	* We will plot the main variables against Churn to visualize insights.

-* **Business Requirement 2:** Classification, Regression, Cluster, Data Analysis
+* **Business Requirement 2:** Classification, Regression, Cluster and Data Analysis
 	* We want to predict if a prospect will churn or not.
 We want to build a binary classifier.
 	* We want to predict the tenure level for a prospect that is expected to churn.
 We want to build a regression model or change the ML task to classification depending on the regressor performance.
 	* We want to cluster similar customers, to predict from which cluster a prospect will belong.